jcveleza/hello-world/README.md

 # hello-world
 1st Repository

-This is an interesting project, creating a new app
+Interesting project, creating a new app